 My grandfather was the one who taught me how to be a man.
-Born in 1909, he had to stop schooling in the second grade to help his parents who sharecropped.
-Because of this he stressed education and achievement.
+Born in 1909, he had to stop schooling in the second grade to help his parents, who sharecropped.
+Because of this, he stressed education and achievement.
 Though he passed away at the age of 83 in 1992, he is still very much with me.
-My grandmother passed recently, in March 2010 at the age of 92.
+My grandmother passed recently in March 2010 at the age of 92.

 I have been blessed both in athletic achievement and in the attainment of academic knowledge.
 Both have contributed to my advancement in life.

-I feel it necessary to give honorable mention to four people who had an enormous impact on my life.
+I feel it necessary to mention four people who had an enormous impact on my life.
 Ms. Geraldine François, my 4th-6th grade teacher.
 Ms. François was an accelerated learning teacher who saw something special in me and refused to accept anything less than my best.
 This included my handwriting.
 She said no one would ever discern the depth of my intelligence if they were not able to decipher my handwriting.
-To this day, my handwriting is identical to hers and most women find it humorously unbefitting a man.
+To this day, my handwriting is identical to hers, and most women find it humorously unbefitting a man.

-Lastly, Mrs. Dewberry, my eleventh grade English teacher.
+Lastly, Mrs. Dewberry, my eleventh-grade English teacher.
 Ms. Dewberry had the reputation for being the toughest teacher at the school.
 Students would literally cry when they received their schedules and found that they would have Ms. Dewberry for an entire year.
 I took it as a challenge.
-Within the first week Ms. Dewberry noticed something within me worth cultivating.
+Within the first week, Ms. Dewberry noticed something within me worth cultivating.
 As Ms. François, she pushed me.
 I remember a specific conversation in which she said, “Mr. Wallace, you possess that something special, that intangible asset that will allow you to soar beyond the clouds; you are a young black man with limitless potential.
 Don’t ever allow anyone to tell you that you can’t.
 The words “you are not good enough” will never apply to you.
 Whatever your mind conceives, you will achieve.”
 I took that to heart.
-I have been successful in a number of areas and by the intent of God’s divine purpose for my life, I have only scratched the surface.
+I have been successful in a number of areas, and by the intent of God’s divine purpose for my life, I have only scratched the surface.

-There are many more past accomplishments and achievements, however my focus is forward.
+There are many more past accomplishments and achievements; however, my focus is forward.

-I founded the Odyssey Consortium because there seemed to me to be an ever-widening gulf between the church and those in need of the power and guidance of the numerous ministries within the church, especially those of color.
-As I traversed one of the most difficult periods in my life I found strength and blessings in my struggle.
+I founded the Odyssey Consortium because there seemed to be an ever-widening gulf between the church and those in need of the power and guidance of the numerous ministries within the church, especially those of color.
+As I traversed one of the most difficult periods in my life, I found strength and blessings in my struggle.
 Not only have I drawn closer to my divine purpose, but I’ve also witnessed a spark, the kindling of an enormous fire, the fire of revival.
-Black men who have been written off by friends, family members, and mainstream society in general, are seeking elevation and empowerment with fervency and unparalleled passion, and as our men go, so do we.
+Black men who have been written off by friends, family members, and mainstream society in general are seeking elevation and empowerment with fervency and unparalleled passion, and as our men go, so do we.
 There is a revival brewing on the horizon.